tiy-atx-ui-aug2015/group-project/README.md

 	4. Must use Sass
 	5. Style Tiles
 * Front-end
-	1. Use Angular or Backbone
+	1. Use React and Backbone
-	2. Use of a router (backbone or angular)
+	2. Use of the backbone router
 	3. HTTP requests must correctly display any errors that get returned from the server.
 * Rails
-	1. App must have login with devise
+	1. App must have login
 	2. App must contain multiple models with relations between them
 	3. Validations must be set in the models and the database
 	4. Controllers must return appropriate response codes and a consistent json payload
-	5. App must contain tests and have 95%+ test coverage overall and 100% test coverage for models.
-	6. UMLs need to be drawn up of the final data structure of the app
+	5. UMLs need to be drawn up of the final data structure of the app
+	6. Your app on heroku must have a name (not the default)

 ## Normal Mode
+To begin, one member of your team should fork [this repo](https://github.com/jah2488/backreact) and [invite all of your team members as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) so that they can push to the repo.

 Hackathon Format:
 * 1:00pm - 1:20pm Introduction and requirements
 * 1:20pm - 1:50pm Pitch ideas
 * 1:50pm - 2:30pm Pick ideas and form teams
-* 2:30pm - 3:30pm Walk through project setup
+* 2:30pm - 3:30pm Walk through project setup (design + FEE)
-* 3:30pm - 4:00pm Photo shoot!

 ## Notes

 On Monday morning you will give a presentation of your app.

-## Additional Resources

-* Here's an [example Repo](https://github.com/jah2488/angularize) that demonstrates how the front-end should connect with the back-end.